argoproj/argo-cd/docs/user-guide/private-repositories.md

 ### HTTPS Username And Password Credential

-Private repositories that require a username and password typically have a URL that start with "https://" rather than "git@" or "ssh://".
+Private repositories that require a username and password typically have a URL that start with `https://` rather than `git@` or `ssh://`.

 Credentials can be configured using Argo CD CLI: